Kali Flanagan

-Kali Dora Flanagan (born September 19, 1995) is an American ice hockey player for the American national team and the Boston Pride of the PHF.
+Kali Dora Flanagan (born September 19, 1995) is an American professional ice hockey player for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and is a member of the United States women's national ice hockey team.
 She also serves as an assistant coach for the Northern Cyclones, the first female coach in USPHL history.

-Career
+Playing career

 Flanagan was originally a figure skater before switching to hockey.
 In high school, she served as captain for the girls hockey team at the National Sports Academy (Lake Placid, New York).

 Across 157 games in the NCAA, she put up 72 points.
 With Boston College, she won Hockey East championships in 2016 and 2017, as well as Beanpot championships in 2016 and 2017.
 She took a leave for the 2017-18 season so she could train for the US Olympic team.
 When she returned for her final season with the college, she served as team co-captain and was named a 2018-19 Hockey East Third Team All-Star.